moliver28/research-handbook/content/handbook/product/ux/ux-research/research-in-the-ai-space/index.md

 - There are other parameters you can include in your survey, such as:
    - How users currently solve the problem
    - The difficulty of solving this problem today
-   - The time involved in solving this problem today
+   - User satisfaction with time spent
 - See this [template](https://docs.google.com/document/d/1-81BH7JPj_SU5L1YvfX2HpYuIdKnUuTpRHuRlKb5w3M/copy) for example questions.
 More example studies coming soon.

 This type of research can help us evaluate the time and effort we can save users by alleviating tedious tasks.
 There is a big advantage to having this information, as it can also be used to make a business case for why a customer would purchase this AI tool.